-AARP supports developing comprehensive, coordinated approaches to financing and delivering a wide range of needed care to beneficiaries with chronic conditions.
-Medicare and Medicaid should facilitate joint funding streams and integration of health and long-term care services for beneficiaries who are dually eligible for both programs.
+Medicare and Medicaid should facilitate joint funding streams to enable the coordinated delivery of health services and long-term services and supports (LTSS) for beneficiaries who are enrolled in both programs.

-The federal government should strengthen the incentives for ACOs to coordinate with LTSS providers so that ACOs meet the full range of individual health and LTSS needs.
+The federal government should strengthen the incentives for Accountable Care Organizations to coordinate with LTSS providers.

 Lifting budget-neutrality requirements

 Budget-neutrality requirements should be eliminated for current and future Medicare and Medicaid demonstrations regarding care coordination and medical homes for beneficiaries with chronic conditions.
-A long-term, multiyear timeframe should be applied when determining the budget impact of these demonstrations.
+Instead, a long-term, multiyear timeframe should be applied when determining the budget impact of these demonstrations.

-- Physicians, other practitioners, and providers currently providing care should be made aware of beneficiary participation in these programs in order to facilitate care coordination.
+Physicians, other practitioners, and providers currently providing care should be made aware of beneficiary participation in these programs to facilitate care coordination.

 Chronic-care programs should be permitted to include the following:

-- rigorous trials and evaluations of demonstrations and pilot programs that focus on coordinated care services, and
+- rigorous evaluations of demonstrations and pilot programs that focus on coordinated care services, and

 - various levels of incentives, including nominal financial and other incentives, to encourage enrollment and participation—incentives should be permitted to vary for different target populations.

-- ease of patient access and communication, including during nonbusiness hours;
+- ease of patient and caregiver access and communication, including during nonbusiness hours;

-- periodic assessment of a patient’s clinical needs, grounded in evidence-based protocols when available, and assessment of social and support needs and resources of both patient and family caregivers as needed;
+- periodic assessment of a patient’s clinical needs (grounded in evidence-based protocols when available, and assessment of social and support needs and resources of both patient and family caregivers as needed), and

 - education and training for patients and their family caregivers in support of patient self-management and consumer engagement; and